benjholla/ISU_Fall_2013_CDC_Anomalies/Anomalies/Decompile and Analyze Android Applications/description.md

-Decompile and Analyze Android Application
+Decompile and Analyze Android Applications
 ---------------------------------------------------------

 We received a few samples of Android Applications.
 You need to decompile the applications (.apk) files and analyze the applications for the presence of malware.
 Submit a report that classifies each sample as either a "malware" or a "benign" sample.
 Each classification must have a written and "reasonable" justification that supports the classification.